 - Inconsistent pricing information on website

-Why It Made the Cut: An affordable option with various service levels to fit different household needs, SimpliSafe is our pick for best DIY home security system.
+Why It Made the Cut: An affordable option with various service levels to fit different household needs, SimpliSafe is one of the best DIY home security systems.

-SimpliSafe hit the scene back in 2009, and it has since become one of the best-known names in DIY home security solutions.
-It made the BobVila.com list of the best wireless home security systems because of the myriad of the wireless products the company offers, like cameras and sensors.
+SimpliSafe entered the market back in 2009, and it has since become one of the best-known names in DIY home security systems.
+It is known as one of the best wireless home security systems because of the myriad wireless products the company offers, like cameras and sensors.
 Other benefits to SimpliSafe include its lengthy warranties and affordable base packages.

+How does SimpliSafe work?
+Customers can choose from seven preset equipment packages (or build their own package) and pair it with either professional or DIY monitoring.
 Some of SimpliSafe’s starter packages don’t provide much variety in the way of equipment.
-The most basic four-piece DIY kit retails for around $195.97 with current discounts, and it includes a base station, keypad, entry sensor, and motion sensor, making it one of the best apartment security systems and ideal for smaller homes.
+The most basic four-piece DIY kit retails for around $244.96, though SimpliSafe often has promotional prices listed.
+This system includes a base station, keypad, entry sensor, and motion sensor, making it one of the best apartment security systems and ideal for smaller homes.
 But customers can choose between other kits that include extra home security products like water sensors, smoke detectors, and panic buttons.
 They can also add on other products like cameras, video doorbells, and smart locks.

-One of the best aspects of a SimpliSafe home security system is that it offers the best of both worlds—customers can do a DIY install, but they can also take advantage of professional monitoring services.
-SimpliSafe’s standard monitoring service costs around $18 per month ($0.60 per day).
+One of the best aspects of a SimpliSafe home security system is that it offers the best of both worlds—customers can do a DIY install, but they can also take advantage of professional monitoring services (and they can also opt for professional installation if they prefer).
+SimpliSafe’s monthly cost is around $18 ($0.60 per day) for standard monitoring.
 It includes 24/7 police, fire, and medical monitoring and dispatch, so customers can get authorities to their home quickly in the event of an emergency.
 It also comes with up to a 1-year warranty and HD live view on all cameras.
-Customers can also choose the interactive monitoring service for approximately $27.99 ($0.93 per day), which comes with will get even more features like video verification, smart-home integration, arming reminders, and a lifetime equipment warranty.
-SimpliSafe also has a self-monitoring plan that costs around $9.99 per month ($0.33 per day).
-This plan which allows them to remotely arm and disarm their home, download video recordings, and control their system from the mobile app.
+Customers can also choose the interactive monitoring service for approximately $27.99 ($0.93 per day), which comes with even more features like video verification, smart-home integration, arming reminders, and a lifetime equipment warranty.
+SimpliSafe has a self-monitoring plan that costs around $9.99 per month ($0.33 per day).
+This plan allows customers to remotely arm and disarm their home, download video recordings, and control their system from the mobile app.

 - Minimum monthly cost: $9.99